Climate is the

 The term Global Warming refers to

 the observation that the atmosphere near the Earth's surface is warming.
-This

-expect that the Earth should warm as the amount of greenhouse gases in the
+is reasonable to expect that the Earth should warm as the amount of

-atmosphere increases.
-It is known for certain that atmospheric concentrations of
+greenhouse gases in the atmosphere increases.
+It is known for certain that

-greenhouse gases are rising dramatically due to human activity.
-It is less well
+atmospheric concentrations of greenhouse gases are rising dramatically due

-known exactly how the increases in these greenhouse gases factor in the observed
+these greenhouse gases factor in the observed changes of the Earth's

-changes of the Earth's climate and global temperatures.
+climate and global temperatures.

 The major greenhouse